-I frequently mention HIIT – high-intensity interval training – on Facebook and Twitter because it’s my get-it-done cardio method.
-I get bored doing long bouts on the elliptical and HIIT makes the time go fast.
-Not only can I burn calories but I feel energetic for hours after HIIT and have seen my aerobic endurance increase.
+I get bored with long bouts of cardio on the elliptical, but high-intensity interval training (HIIT) makes the time go fast.
+Not only can I burn calories, but I feel energetic for hours after HIIT.
+When I’m consistent, I’ve also seen my aerobic endurance increase.

 Plenty of studies have reported that HIIT raises your resting metabolism and burns 10% more calories over a 24-hour period than steady state.
 Other studies have shown that more body fat is dropped when using a HIIT program over a period of weeks than with steady state.

-A researcher from a March 2010 study says:
+A researcher from a March 2010 study said:

 “Doing 10 one-minute sprints on a standard stationary bike with about one minute of rest in between, three times a week, works as well in improving muscle as many hours of conventional long-term biking less strenuously.”

 Keep in mind that low-intensity endurance cardio still has a place in your workouts.
 Endurance cardio also increases your mitochondria and thus you’re body’s ability to burn fat more efficiently.
-It also increases your cardiorespiratory endurance.
+“Steady-state” cardio also increases your cardiorespiratory endurance.

-You can use a succession of bodyweight exercises for HIIT, outdoor running/sprinting, or cardio machines such as the elliptical, treadmill, or stationary bike.
-You also need access to a heart rate monitor (see below).
+However, HIIT is made for variety: You can use bodyweight exercises, outdoor running/sprinting, or cardio machines such as the elliptical, treadmill, or stationary bike.
+You can use a heart rate monitor to gauge your workout intensity, but it’s easier to estimate using your rate of perceived exertion (RPE).

 - Do not do HIIT more than two to three times per week and allow time to recover between workouts.